jackiehjm/stx-docs/doc/source/backup/kubernetes/backing-up-starlingx-system-data.rst

 A subcloud's system data and optionally container images (from ``registry.local``) can be backed up using DCManager CLI command line interface.
-The subcloud's system backup data can either be stored locally on the subcloud or on the System Controller..
+The subcloud's system backup data can either be stored locally on the subcloud or on the System Controller.
 The subcloud's container image backup (from ``registry.local``) can only be stored locally on the subcloud to avoid overloading the central storage and the network with large amount of data transfer and redundant storage of images in a central location.